Women in classical music: History

-One of the first historically recorded women in medieval music was Hildegard of Bingen, who wrote religious pieces in the 12th century.
-Women have also been necessary for the functioning of choirs, which require the upper register that women can sing, although Pope Leo IV (847–855 A.D.) banned women in choirs from singing in churches, and Pope Pius X banned women from church choirs in 1907.
-Antonio Vivaldi led an all-girl orchestra in 1714 at a school for girls.
+Sahakdukht and Khosrovidukht of the 8th century are among the earliest recorded women composers.
+Both are of Armenian origin and have composed liturgical chants.
+In the 12th century, Hildegard of Bingen also wrote religious pieces.
+Women have been necessary for the functioning of adult choirs, which require the upper register that few men can sing, although Pope Leo IV (847–855 A.D.) banned women in choirs from singing in churches, and Pope Pius X banned women from church choirs in 1907.
+Antonio Vivaldi directed an all-girl orchestra in 1714 at a school for girls.

-Historically, women were expected to master instruments along with learning music basics such as reading music, writing music, and performing it.
+Historically, women were often expected to master instruments along with learning music basics such as reading music, writing music, and performing it.
 However, until the 20th century, it was seen as immoral to perform publicly and women were only expected to play in the private domestic setting.
-Until recently, women were not allowed to be taught at a conservatory level and were tracked into a less demanding curriculum that omitted topics that were considered complex.
+Until recently, women were not allowed to be taught at a conservatory level, and those studying music were tracked into a less demanding curriculum that omitted topics that were considered complex.
 These subjects included composition, counterpoint, and orchestration.
-Women are even less encouraged to compose than perform it.
-The professional status of women composers was influenced by their family and marital status.
-Women who came from musical families and had the support of their husband and their father could make a name for themselves.
+Women have been even less encouraged to compose than perform it.
+The professional status of women composers was influenced by their family and marital status; women who came from musical families and had the support of their husband and their father could make a name for themselves.

 A prominent historic example is Élisabeth Jacquet de La Guerre, a French composer born in 1665.
 Her grandfather, Jehan Jacquet, and her father, Claude Jacquet, were harpsichord makers.
 Rather than just teaching his sons, Claude Jacquet taught both his sons and daughters how to survive and thrive in the world.
 This upbringing, support from her father, and her family's rich history of musicianship was a major stepping stone for her musical career.
 At the age of five, Louis XIV took notice of her when she performed at his palace of Versailles.
 This eventually led to her becoming a musician in the court of the Sun King, Louis XIV.
 She wrote most of her works for her king, which was common for the time.
 Titon du Tillet accorded her a place on his Mount Parnassus when she was only 26 years old.
 Despite that her one published opera, Céphale et Procris, only had 5 or 6 performances, she continued to compose throughout her life, producing a wide variety of pieces.
-After her death, her genius in compositions, her creativity in vocal and instrumental music, and her variety of genres are acknowledged.
+After her death, her genius in compositions, her creativity in vocal and instrumental music, and her variety of genres have been acknowledged.
 Her life and career success show that she was given a rare opportunity to succeed as a female composer, and how she took full advantage of it.